-Yes, Gutenberg is 100% free and it’s build-in into WordPress 5.0 and the later version of WordPress.
+Yes, Gutenberg is 100% free, and it’s build-in into WordPress 5.0 and the later version of WordPress.
 However, you can also download the free Gutenberg plugin from WPHive.
-That means you can use Gutenberg either any of the ways.
+That means you can use Gutenberg either way.

 What Browsers Does Gutenberg Support?

-Gutenberg perfectly works in all of the modern browsers, and Internet Explorer 11.
+Gutenberg works perfectly in all modern browsers and Internet Explorer 11.
 Here is a list of the supported browsers.
 By “modern browsers” here we mean the current and past two versions of each major browser.
 Such as Chrome, Firefox, Safari, iOS, Edge, and Opera.

 - Last 1 Android versions